luigisaetta/nlp-tfidf-vs-transformers/README.md

 [Natural Language Processing with Transformers](https://www.amazon.it/Natural-Language-Processing-Transformers-Applications/dp/1098103246/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1651396765&sr=8-2)

 from O' Reilly (I greatly recommend reading this book!)

+The approach based on Transformers is explored in my notebook:

+TODO

 ## Other works
 As you can easily image the subject has already been explored and you can find several papers or works on Internet (even if not too many)